New Mexico Misdemeanor Crimes by Class and Sentences

 By , Legal Editor

 For purposes of sentencing, New Mexico divides lower-level crimes into two categories—misdemeanors and petty misdemeanors.
 More serious crimes are felonies.
-Offenses that aren't considered crimes—such as possession of a small amount of marijuana or most traffic violations—don't carry a potential jail sentence but are punished with fines.
+Offenses that aren't considered crimes—such as most traffic violations—don't carry a potential jail sentence but are punished with fines.

-Read on for details on New Mexico's standard sentences for misdemeanors and petty misdemeanors, when you might be subject to stiffer sentences, and when you may be able to avoid jail after a conviction.
+Read on for details on New Mexico's standard sentences for misdemeanors and petty misdemeanors, when stiffer sentences might apply, and what sentencing alternatives to jail are available.

-• The maximum sentence for a first offense of driving while intoxicated (DWI) is 90 days in jail and/or a $500 fine, but the defendant must be sentenced to at least 24 hours of community service.
+• Lower maximum penalty.
+The maximum sentence for a first offense of driving under the influence (DUI) is 90 days in jail and a $500 fine, but the defendant must be sentenced to at least 24 hours of community service.

-• Possession of an illegal device for receiving unauthorized telecommunications services carries a mandatory minimum punishment of 30 days in jail and/or a $1,000 fine, along with the standard maximum jail term for a misdemeanor.
+• Mandatory minimum.
+Possession of an illegal device for receiving unauthorized telecommunications services carries a mandatory minimum punishment of 30 days in jail, along with the standard maximum jail term for a misdemeanor.

-New Mexico law treats some misdemeanors as a felony if you have one or more previous convictions for the same offense.
+New Mexico law treats some misdemeanors as felonies if a defendant has one or more previous convictions for the same offense.
 For instance:

 • Stalking is a misdemeanor for a first offense but a felony for a second or subsequent offense.

-• Battery against a member of your household (a form of domestic violence) is normally a misdemeanor but becomes a felony with your third offense.
+• Battery against a member of your household (a form of domestic violence) is normally a misdemeanor but becomes a felony with a third offense.

 Getting Legal Help With Misdemeanor Charges